TEAM FAQ

 How is the qualifying round judged?

 Essays will be judged by the Essay Review Committee, comprised of business professionals, debate coaches, former IPPF champions, and members of the NYU Debate Team.
 All judging is blind.
 Papers that receive the highest overall scores will advance to the Elimination Rounds of competition.
+To view the judges' evaluation grid, please click here.

 Can homeschooled students participate?